HVB300

 * in combination with the Alpha-A mainframe types AK, AN, AT

-** requires dc bias option B of the Alpha-A mainframe,
+** for older Alpha-A analyzer models, this requires dc bias option B of the Alpha-A mainframe,

 ac + dc voltage peak amplitude must not exceed